-Our work is largely dependent on the weather: for example, it affects the quality and quantity of water entering into the plants, sewage parameters as well as the amount of energy and chemicals required in the treatment processes.
+Our work is largely dependent on the weather: for example, it affects the quality and quantity of water entering to the plants, sewage parameters as well as the amount of energy and chemicals required in the treatment processes.
 Therefore, extreme weather conditions pose a great challenge as they may have significant impact on our business.
 The strongest impact on the activities of the Company and its stakeholders (including employees, community, clients and the public) result from extreme weather events, such as heavy downpours.
 Heavy downpour and peaking quantities of storm water may cause flooding and short-term inability of the sewage and storm water network to take in such large amounts of water.
 Moreover, it may result in the incapacity of the Wastewater Treatment Plant to take in and/or fully treat such large amounts of sewage.
-Under these circumstances and to avoid major damages, we are, from time to time, forced to discharge partially treated sewage into the sea or to open emergency outlets to conduct highly diluted wastewater into the sea.
+Under such circumstances and to avoid major damages, we are, from time to time, forced to discharge partially treated sewage into the sea or to open emergency outlets to conduct highly diluted wastewater into the sea.

-During 2017, we were forced, during heavy showers, to open the emergency outlets in the Wastewater Treatment Plant 4 times (2016: 8 times), all for a short period of time, in order to avoid major damages.
-A total of 111,309 m3 of wastewater diluted by storm water (1/4) was discharged to the sea (2016: 122,687 m3) during those events.
+During heavy showers in 2018, we were compelled to open the emergency outlets in the Wastewater Treatment Plant 2 times (2017: 4 times), all for a short period of time, in order to avoid major damages.
+A total of 154,673 m (2017: 111,309 m) of wastewater diluted by storm water (dilution at least /4) was discharged into the sea during those events.

-An effective operation and minimization of the risks are fundamental. in keeping such occurrences as rare as possible.
+An effective operation and minimization of the risks are fundamental in keeping such occurrences as rare as possible.
 Moreover, in cooperation with the local authorities the separate sewerage system continues to be developed further, allowing storm water to be led straight to the receiving water and only sewage is to be conducted to the wastewater treatment plant.

-Wastewater Treatment Plant.
-Despite the several severe rainfall events, there were no pollution incidents at the wastewater treatment plant in 2017.
-A series of investments have been planned over the next 3 years that will provide additional security and minimise the risk of any future pollution incidents.
+• Wastewater Treatment Plant.
+Despite the several severe rainfall events, there were no pollution incidents at the wastewater treatment plant in 2018.
+A series of investments have been planned over the next years that will provide additional security and minimise the risk of any future pollution incidents.

-Wastewater 2017 2016 2015 2014 2013 Number of sewer blockages 654 670 737 757 762 Number of sewer bursts 135 107 127 119 139 Compliance of effluent leaving Wastewater Treatment Plant 100% 100% 100% 100% 100%
+Wastewater 2018 2017 2016 2015 2014 Number of sewer blockages 603 654 670 737 757 Number of sewer bursts 88 135 107 127 119 Compliance of effluent leaving Wastewater Treatment Plant 100% 100% 100% 100% 100%